alexyuly/chil/README.md

 ### Component

-A **component** is a closure which combines 1 or more streams with an output and a state.
+A **component** is a closure which combines 1 or more streams with 1 output and a state.
 A component is a prototype for an "object":

 #### Object